 If the full amount or remaining amount of an administrative error or inadvertent household error claim cannot be liquidated in three (3) years, the local office may compromise the clam by reducing it to an amount that will allow the household to pay the claim in three (3) years.
-Intentional program violation claims shall not be compromised.
+Intentional program violation claims shall not be compromised, unless specified in a court decision.
 The local office may use the full amount of the claim, including any amount compromised, to offset lost benefits.
 Decisions regarding compromises shall be documented in the case record.